 The state is considered part of New England, so locals often follow New England sports teams.
-Since domestic sports betting is still relatively new many Rhode Island residents interested in legally betting on sports will utilize licensed offshore sportsbooks.
+Since domestic sports betting is still relatively new many Rhode Island residents interested in legally betting on sports will utilize fully-certified offshore sportsbooks.
 This guide will inform you of the laws surrounding sports betting in the Ocean State and how you can safely and legally place bets with offshore sportsbooks.

 Best USA Friendly Site